phmonte/Buildalyzer/README.md

 To build the project, which triggers evaluation of the specified MSBuild tasks and targets but stops short of invoking the compiler by default in Buildalyzer, call `Build()`.
 This method has a number of overloads that lets you customize the build process by specifying target frameworks, build targets, and more.

+### Publish Single File
+If your project uses PublishSingleFile, the Build will fail as the `Buildalyzer.Logger` and `MsBuildPipeLogger.Logger` dlls are physically required to be sent to MsBuild.
+One suggestion is to keep the dlls in the root, where the project is running.

 ## Results

 Calling `ProjectAnalyzer.Build()` (or an overload) will return an `AnalyzerResults` object, which is a collection of `AnalyzerResult` objects for each of the target frameworks that were built.
 It will usually only contain a single `AnalyzerResult` unless the project is multi-targeted.